kosm6966/JDE.jl/README.md

 julia --project=@. test/SAtest.jl
 ```

 SAtest.jl provides an example of how to fit parameters using simulated annealing.
-TIPSBP1test-data.jl and TIPSBP1test-figs.jl generate the data and figures published in the paper (DOI: XXXXXX).
+TIPSBP1test-data.jl and TIPSBP1test-figs.jl generate the data and figures published in the corresponding paper.
 To run an interactive script use the flag,
 ```bash
 julia -i --project=@. test/TIPSBP1test-figs.jl
 ```